Lyall-A/Derek/README.md

 * The AUX fan is slightly fucked, got a free replacement from Creality and within seconds fucked that one too :)

 ## TODO's
-* Create Derekputer deployment script
+* Create Derekputer deployment script with software etc